zuppler/terraform-hcloud-kubernetes/README.md

 ## :star2: About the Project
 Hcloud Kubernetes is a Terraform module for deploying a fully declarative, managed Kubernetes cluster on Hetzner Cloud.
 It employs Talos, a secure, immutable, and minimal operating system tailored for Kubernetes.
 Talos features a streamlined architecture with only 12 binaries and is entirely managed through an API.

 This project is dedicated to production-grade configurations and lifecycle management, ensuring all components are set up for high availability.
 It includes a curated selection of widely used and officially recognized Kubernetes components.
-If you encounter any issues, suboptimal settings, or missing elements, please file an [issue](https://github.com/hcloud-k8s/terraform-hcloud-kubernetes/issues) to support and improve this project :pray:
+If you encounter any issues, suboptimal settings, or missing elements, please file an [issue](https://github.com/hcloud-k8s/terraform-hcloud-kubernetes/issues) to support and improve this project.

 > [!TIP]
 > If you don't yet have a Hetzner account, feel free to use this [Hetzner Cloud Referral Link](https://hetzner.cloud/?ref=GMylKeDmqtsD) to claim a €20 credit and support this project.